 William H. Wright, Executive Vice President of Quality Assurance and Research & Development.
-William Wright was promoted to Executive Vice President of Quality Assurance and Research & Development in February 2010.
+William Wright is Executive Vice President of Quality Assurance and Research & Development, a position he has held since February 2010.
 Mr. Wright joined B&G Foods in 1998 as Vice President of Quality Assurance and Research & Development and also assumed responsibility for Consumer Affairs.
 Prior to joining B&G Foods, Mr. Wright accumulated 30 years of supervision and management experience in maintenance, manufacturing and operations at Johnson & Johnson and as a plant manager at First Quality Products.